 - 1 teaspoon crushed red pepper, or to taste depending on spice preference

 - Chutney can be frozen in freezer safe jars for up to three months.
 Use a clean spoon with each use.
-Store in refrigerator for up to three weeks, if it lasts that long!
+Store in refrigerator for up to one month, if it lasts that long!

 - For those interested in canning chutney, refer to the National Center for Home Food Preservation Website